Duxah/FreePCB-2/README.md

 * In the Print to PDF dialog box, when you uncheck the Print All Pages checkbox, the PDF file name is set by the name of the current print page

-* On the selected polyline segment, you can use the **Select similar polylines** right-click menu to find all similar polylines, and then use the new function  **Replace polyline pattern** (menu Tools >> Graphic correction) to select a different shape for these polylines.
+* On the selected polyline segment, you can use the **Select similar polylines** right-click menu to find all similar polylines, and then use the new function  **Replace polyline pattern** (menu **Tools -> Graphic correction**) to select a different shape for these polylines.
 This is useful when, for example, you want to replace the shape of the net labels.

 * When drawing nets it is useful to use magnetic vertices to hit the pin.
 The F4 button in the polyline drawing mode allows you to disable / enable the magnet.
 The same feature is now available in the mode of dragging polyline vertices, which makes it possible to completely abandon the use of global grid.